Ring of Fire (Northern Ontario): 2016 - 2018

 KWG CEO Smeenk proposed the creation of the James Bay & Lowlands Transportation Authority, which would be "similar to an airport or port authority".
 He said that the federal government should participate in the Ring of Fire development by creating James Bay & Lowlands Transportation Authority—"similar to a port or airport"— for the purpose of transporting ore from the Ring of Fire to Sault Ste.
 Marie where there is already a port and a rail line.
 The railway runs from Sault Ste.
 Marie to Hearst which is "half way to the Ring of Fire".
-Smeenk told Postmedia that in the current "political realities" and "regulatory environments", in order to extract minerals from the Ring of Fire and to avoid "political whims" from preventing the extraction of the minerals in the future, in was necessary to do "business with the United States."
+Smeenk told Postmedia that in the current "political realities" and "regulatory environments", in order to extract minerals from the Ring of Fire and to avoid "political whims" from preventing the extraction of the minerals in the future, it was necessary to do "business with the United States."

 KWG hosted a fundraising event on April 5, 2018, at Toronto's original stock exchange on Bay Street in support of the establishment of the Transportation Authority to facilitate the transport of chromite ore "from the Ring of Fire to a proposed KWG processing plant in Sault Ste.
 Marie."
 Invited guests included Premier Doug Ford, Maxime Bernier, and Chief Jason Gauthier, of the Missinabie Cree First Nation.
 KWG CEO Smeenk said that the transportation corridor would "ensure the viability" of the Algoma Central Railway, which is one of the goals of the Missanabie First Nation.
 The invitation for the April 5 event announced a discussion on the merits of "making ferrochrome in Sault Ste.
 Marie, Michigan for a new North American stainless steel joint-venture with Sault Ste.
 Marie, Ontario."
 Sault Ste.
 Marie's Mayor Christian Provenzano said in a March 22 news report, expressed concern that he was not aware of this joint venture, nor were their "partners in Sault Ste.
 Marie, Michigan."
 The news report said that "KWG is believed to be interested in partnering with the United States to take advantage of President Donald Trump's 'America First' approach to international trade."

+On May 10 2017, Ontario Premier Kathleen Wynne submitted a letter to the Chiefs of the Matawa First Nations, warning them not to "squander" her previous 2014 commitment to spending $1 billion dollars to construct a year-round access road into the James Bay Lowlands.
+Wynne threatened to walk away from collective agreements and to approach each individual Chief to ensure cooperation.
+In August 2017, Ontario Premier Kathleen Wynne re-pledged support for the project, announcing the construction of a year-round access road from Nibinamik and Webequie First Nations, to Ontario Highway 599 at Pickle Lake, which would "also facilitate access to the Ring of Fire, located about 575 km north of Thunder Bay.

+In March 2018, Leader of the Ontario Progressive Conservative Party Doug Ford promised that the Ring of Fire mining project would move forward immediately if elected even if "If I have to hop on that bulldozer myself."